lopezzot/ATLHECTB/README.md

-### ATLHECTB
+# ATLHECTB
-A Geant4 simulation of the ATLAS hadronic end-cap calorimeter.
+**A Geant4 simulation of the ATLAS hadronic end-cap calorimeter beam tests**